 What Alabama Fans Should Be Thankful For

 Thanksgiving is finally here, and soon we all can begin eating turkey until we burst.
 To Alabamians, Thanksgiving is always followed by the Iron Bowl.
 So, naturally, we all should be thankful to have great families and friends to spend Saturday with, even though the family room will be divided with Bama fans sitting on one side and Auburn fans on the other.
 But as Alabama fans, what should we be thankful for?
-The past several years have given us plenty to be thankful for, and here are the top 5 reasons why.
+The past several years have given us plenty to be thankful for, and here are the top five reasons.

 This one seems pretty obvious if you ask me.
 Behind each great man is an even greater woman, and the Saban’s are no different.
 Every opportunity Coach Saban has to tell us the first and foremost reason he’s never leaving is because Mrs. Terry loves it here.
 Coach Saban is smart enough to know that when a woman is happy, you shouldn’t fix what isn’t broken.
 Not to mention everything she has done for the community, this selection is quite frankly a no-brainer.

 We still wear houndstooth that he made famous on a football field.
 We have a museum dedicated to all of his achievements.
 He was the epitome of what a coach should be.
 Not only did he teach his players how to win on the field, he taught them how to be winners off the field as well.
 He made sure his players graduated, and he pushed them to be the best football players they could possibly be.
 No other coach has had as much influence on a university as Coach Bryant has had on the University of Alabama.
 As long as Tuscaloosa is still standing, we’ll never forget his legacy.